yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

   management interface;
 - The NDC has registered an ACME account with the IdO;
-- NDC and IdO have agreed on a "CSR template" to use, including at a minimum: subject name (e.g., `somesite.example.com`), requested algorithms and key length, key usage, extensions (e.g., TNAuthList).
+- NDC and IdO have agreed on a "CSR template" to use, including at a minimum: subject name (e.g., `abc.ido.example`), requested algorithms and key length, key usage, extensions.
 The NDC is required to use this template for every CSR created under the same delegation;
 - IdO has registered an ACME account with the Certification Authority (CA)

-Note that even if the IdO implements the ACME server role, it is not acting as a CA: in fact, from the point of view of the certificate issuance process, the IdO only works as a "policing" forwarder of the NDC's key-pair and is responsible for completing the identity verification process towards the ACME server.
+Note that even if the IdO implements the ACME server role, it is not acting as a CA: in fact, from the point of view of the certificate issuance process, the IdO only works as a "policing" forwarder of the NDC's key-pair and is responsible for completing the identity verification process towards the CA.

 ## Overview